An Introduction to Dame Alice Owen’s School

 New buildings and facilities, set in our extensive 34 acre grounds with a large lake, have been built since our move ensuring we have an ever-evolving, superbly equipped teaching and learning environment.

 Two hundred children are admitted each year in accordance with our Governors’ published criteria with priority for a number of local children and current siblings.
-Our intake is allocated to seven, ability-banded teaching groups.
+Our intake is allocated to seven mixed ability teaching groups.

 Studying at Dame Alice Owen’s